OEX Fathom EV 200 Review: A Lightweight Summer Sleeping Bag on a Budget

 I own an EV 300 sleeping bag, but I needed something suitable for warmer temperatures as the EV 300 can be stifling on hot days.
 What better than the OEX Fathom EV 200?
-Since I purchased the Fathom EV 200 it has been used in a huge range of environments across a wide span of activities: alpine bivvies, bike packing, wild camps, valley camps, hiking trips, in caves, on ridges and even a couple music festival.
+Since purchasing it, the Fathom EV 200 has been used across a wide range of environments and activities — alpine bivvies, bikepacking trips, wild camps, valley camps, hiking adventures, nights in caves, on ridges, and even at a couple of music festivals.

 Wild camps and bike packing trips where the EV200 sleeping bag has been well used.